 Wild Law is a phrase coined by the lawyer and author Cormac Cullinan to describe a holistic approach to law and governance.
 This approach is based on principles of ecology, that all of life is an interconnected web of which human beings are only a part.
 It seeks to align law with ecology and the science of living systems.
 The current system of law and governance places human beings at the centre, and views us as separate from Nature.
 This view promotes the exploitation of Nature by seeing it as a resource base largely for the benefit of humans.
 This has led to the multiple environmental crises we now face.

 Events - What's coming up and what does the group do?

-The 2020 Wild Law weekend did not go ahead this year due to the Coronavirus pandemic.
-We hope to be able to run some events in 2021.
+The 2020 & 2021 Wild Law weekends did not go ahead due to the Coronavirus pandemic.

 The 2019 Wild Law conference on a theme of 'Wild Law and Activism' was held at the University of Sussex on Saturday 9 November.

 Our Wild Law weekends are always a popular highlight of the year.
 Usually held in late May, we take the opportunity to head outdoors for a couple of days of walking and discussion, staying in comfortable hostel accommodation.

 We are hosting a virtual 'Not the Wild Law Weekend' for 2021 (in April and October - see events page).

 The 2020 Wild Law weekend has been postponed.

 The 2019 Wild Law weekend took place in late May at Boggle Hole Youth Hostel, near Whitby in North Yorkshire.
 A mixed group of 22 delegates enjoyed an exhilarating weekend of walks, talks and companionship in the beautiful coastal countryside.